dpavlos/elkarmor/README.md

 ## About

-**ELK Proxy** is a transparent HTTP proxy for securing [Elasticsearch](https://www.elastic.co/) by permitting specific users to access only specific data.
+**ELK Armor** is a transparent HTTP proxy for securing [Elasticsearch](https://www.elastic.co/) by permitting specific users to access only specific data.

 ## Installation

-For installing ELK Proxy please read [doc/installation.md](doc/01-installation.md).
+For installing ELK Armor please read [doc/installation.md](doc/01-installation.md).

 ## Support